 Wednesday, September 6, 2017

-For the month of September, the Rothko Chapel presents a meditation in the Jewish tradition with the theme of "Reflection and Renewal."
-Led by Cantor Rollin Simmons of Congregation Emanu El, this session will explore prayer, song, and meditation inspired by Jewish tradition.
+For the month of September, the Rothko Chapel presented a meditation in the Judaic tradition with the theme of "Reflection and Renewal in the wake of Hurricane Harvey."
+Led by Cantor Rollin Simmons of Congregation Emanu El, this session explored prayer, song, and meditation and addressed individual and city wide healing after the storm.

 About the presenter: